ifnesi/flink-fraud-detection/README.md

 ## Relevance of the Demo in Real-Life

-While this demo focuses on detecting physically improbable transactions by calculating travel speed between two points, the broader architectural pattern it demonstrates is highly relevant to real-world fraud detection, both for in-person and online transactions.
+While this demo focuses on detecting physically improbable transactions by calculating travel speed between two points, the broader architectural pattern demonstrates is highly relevant to real-world fraud detection, both for in-person and online transactions.

 In real-life systems, fraud detection spans multiple dimensions beyond just geospatial analysis.
 Here are some practical techniques that can be implemented using the same event-driven, real-time approach: